 The Constitution and the standing orders do not specify how members of the House or Representatives should vote; rather, it is up to each member to decide how they will vote.

-Parliamentary parties usually vote together as a team, and in the same way.
-During a division, or counted vote, in the House, members of parliament sit on the right of the Speaker to vote yes and to the left to vote no. If a parliamentary party member decides to vote differently to their team, they walk across the chamber to vote against their party.
-This is called crossing the floor, and is something that rarely happens.
-A conscience vote, or free vote, means that members of parliament are not obliged to vote with their party; instead, they can vote according to their own beliefs.
-Each parliamentary party decides if its members are allowed a conscience vote on a particular issue.
+Parliamentary parties usually vote together as a team.
+During a division—a counted vote—members of parliament sit on the right of the Speaker of the House of Representatives to vote yes and to the left to vote no. If a member of a team decides to vote differently to rest of their team, they walk across the floor to sit opposite the other members of their team.
+This is called crossing the floor and rarely happens.
+In a conscience vote—called a free vote in Parliament—members of parliament can vote according to their own beliefs.
+Each parliamentary party decides if its members are allowed a free vote on a particular issue.